eefae/sx_c2c_ddr/README.md

 The FPGA fabric of HAPS-SX is made available to the FPGA of the SMF.
 The 16GB SODIMM is therefore accessible to the PS of the SMF.
-A simple test program that writes & readbacks a short skipping sequence to demonstrate functionality of the C2C link.
+A simple test program is included that writes & readbacks a short skipping sequence, to demonstrate functionality of the C2C link.

 ## Requirements
 * Vitis Unified Software Platform 2022.2